readingbat/readingbat-core/docs/notes.md

 * Environment Variables: SENDGRID_API_KEY=**value**

 ## Heroku Notes
-* Switch shell to Java8 to get jvisualvm to work
+* Switch shell to Java8 to get jvisualvm to work on an OSX client
 * Create connection with: `heroku java:visualvm --app readingbat`
 * Connect to shell with: `heroku ps:exec --app readingbat`
 * hprof files are put in */tmp*